ArDoCo/Benchmark/README.md

 ## LICENSE
 > **Note**
 >
 > Our LICENSE does only apply to the models and the Gold Standards (CSV & JSON files).
-The texts are licensed w.r.t. to the actual projects.
+The texts and diagrams are licensed w.r.t. to the actual projects.
-> More details about the LICENSE can be found in the README files of the respective texts.
+> More details about the LICENSE can be found in the README files of the respective texts and diagrams.